Twixes/somsiad/README.md

 `$ tar -xvf somsiad-<version>.tar.gz`
 `$ cd somsiad-<version>`

-4. In the root directory copy file `.sample.env` as `.env` and complete that `.env` with settings according to the template.
+4. In the root directory copy file `.template.env` as `.env` and complete that `.env` with settings according to the template.

 5. Create a docker machine (in this example we'll use the default machine (`default`):
 `$ docker-machine create`